 While these updates will go a long way toward moving an older home into the modern era, how you live every day is just as important.
 At Sense we’ve heard from homeowners who’ve saved hundreds or even thousands of dollars by discovering hidden energy hogs in their homes.
 Take an energy inventory of all the gadgets and appliances in your home using the Sense app to find out which ones are using the most energy.
 The old refrigerator in your garage or the pool pump that runs all summer may be costing you more than you think.
 Keep taking small steps that will save you energy right away.
 Each savings adds up!

 Sense can help you plan for the long term in another way.
 On average, a 1970 home used 161M BTUs of energy annually while a new house uses nearly 95M BTUs.
 How much electricity did your home use last year?
-You can check the Trends tab in the Sense app and look at your last full year of usage.
+You can check the Dashboard tab in the Sense app and look at your last full year of usage.
 Tap on the total dollar amount to switch to kilowatt hours and use an online calculator to arrive at your total BTUs.

 If your home relies on electricity, you can compare your energy footprint to the 1970 and current homes.
 If your home relies on natural gas for heating, you’ll need to take a few more steps to calculate the total annual BTUs from your gas utility bill.